pablodecm/paper-inferno/paper/paper.md

-This work is part of a more general effort to develop new statistical and machine learning techniques to use in High Energy Physics analyses within within the  AMVA4NewPhysics project, which is supported by the European Union's Horizon 2020 research and innovation programme under Grant Agreement number 675440.
+This work is part of a more general effort to develop new statistical and machine learning techniques to use in high-energy Physics analyses within within the  AMVA4NewPhysics project, which is supported by the European Union's Horizon 2020 research and innovation programme under Grant Agreement number 675440.
 CloudVeneto is also acknowledged for the use of computing and storage facilities provided.